tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Most growth is boring from the outside.

-Most people will not know what you overcame to appear ordinary.
+Most people will never know what you overcame to appear ordinary.

-They will see the result and think it was normal.

 They will see you functioning and assume it was easy.

 They will see you standing there and not know how many versions of yourself had to fail quietly for that version to exist.

-Maybe maturity is accepting that some of the most important parts of your life will not be legible to others.
+Maybe maturity is accepting that some of the most important parts of your life will never be fully legible to others.

 Maybe depth does not require spectacle.